Caption

 Germany, the country of BMW and of the Autobahn.
 Germany, one of the Alp countries.
 Germany, with regions that are visited so often by motorcycle riders that many roads are closed during weekends.

-And indeed, Germany is a very pleasant country for motorcycle travelers.
-Here some tips.
+All in all, Germany is a very pleasant country for motorcycle travelers.
+Here are some tips.

 German is a Germanic language, like English.
 This means that many words are a bit similar: you will probably recognise some words when you try to read German.
 The "alt" in "Alte Burg" the picture is for instance "old".